grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 How to start?
 =============

 Whenever I sat down with someone who was about to write code in a Statement-first manner for the first time, the person would stare at the screen, then at me, then would say: "what now?".
-It is easy to say: "You know how to write code, you know how to write a unit test for it, just this time start with the latter rather than the first", but for many people, this is something that blocks them completely.
-If you are one of them, do not worry -- you are not alone.
+It's easy to say: "You know how to write code, you know how to write a test for it, just this time start with the latter rather than the first", but for many people, this is something that blocks them completely.
+If you are one of them, don't worry -- you're not alone.
 I decided to dedicate this chapter solely to techniques for kicking off a Statement when there is no code.

 Start with a good name
 ----------------------

-It may sound obvious, but some people are having serious trouble describing the behavior they expect from their code.
-If you can name the behavior, it is a great starting point.
+I already said that a Statement is a description of a behavior expressed in code.
+A thought process leading to creation of such an executable Statement might look like the following sequence of questions:

+1. What is the scope of the behavior I'm trying to specify?
+Example answer: I'm trying to specify a behavior of a `Calculator` class.
+1. What is the behavior of a `Calculator` class I'm trying to specify?
+Example answer: it should display all entered digits that are not leading zeroes.
+1. How to specify this behavior through code?
+Example answer: `[Fact] public void ShouldDisplayAllEnteredDigitsThatAreNotLeadingZeroes() ...` (i.e. a piece of code).

-I know not everybody pays attention to naming their Statements, mainly because the Statements are considered second-level citizens -- as long as they run and "prove the code does not contain defects", they are considered sufficient.
+Note that before writing any code, there are at least two questions that can be answered in human language.
+Many times answering these questions first before starting to write the code of the Statement makes things easier.
+Even though, this can still be a challenging process.
+To apply this advice successfully, some knowledge on how to properly name Statements is required.
+I know not everybody pays attention to naming their Statements, mainly because the Statements are often considered second-level citizens -- as long as they run and "prove the code doesn't contain defects", they are considered sufficient.
 We will take a look at some examples of bad names and then I'll go into some rules of good naming.

 ### Consequences of bad naming

-Many people do not really care about how their Statements are named.
-This is a symptom of treating the Specification as garbage or leftovers -- this approach is dangerous, because it leads to bad, unmaintainable Specifications that look more like lumps of code put together accidentally in a haste than that they resemble living documentation.
-Imagine that your Specification consists of names like this:
+I have seen many people not really caring about how their Statements are named.
+This is a symptom of treating the Specification as garbage or leftovers -- I consider this approach dangerous, because I have seen it lead to Specifications that are hard to maintain and that look more like lumps of code put together accidentally in a haste than a kind of "living documentation".
+Imagine that your Specification consists of Statements named like this:

 -   `TrySendPacket()`
 -   `TrySendPacket2()`